What is an infographic?

 The overall design is a key component of any infographic.
 It certainly isn’t something that can just be thrown together.
 While it will most likely need to fit with your overall branding style, it doesn’t have to.
 But at the very least, always include your logo and contact details.
 Making decisions over color palettes, design elements and overall arrangements takes skill.
 It’s best handed over to a professional, if you want to ensure you achieve the best results.
 And always remember, the less text the better.

 Make sure that your infographic is as easy to share and embed as possible.
 Think about including tracking into the embedded link, so you can track how it spreads.

 Should we be creating infographics?

 If you answered ‘because everyone’s doing it and it might go viral’ then that’s the wrong answer.

-The right answer would be something like ‘we have this really interesting but complex data and want to present it an easy to grasp way’.
+The right answer would be something like ‘we have this really interesting, but complex data, and we want to present it an easy to grasp way’.

 Maybe you did a survey, or want to demonstrate a model or process.
 There are loads of reasons you may be considering doing an infographic.
 Just make sure it’s about the data itself and not just because you fancy having an infographic.
 At the end of the day, it’s nothing more than a medium that can be used to share information.
 Don’t force it.

 - When it’s easier to show something visually than write about it

 - When the information you want to spread is genuinely interesting

 - When you can ensure the end result will be excellent quality